Electric Vehicle Planning Study

 Regional challenges need regional solutions

+In 2021 and 2022 the Met Council worked with Great Plains Institute and Bellwether Consulting on an Electric Vehicle Planning Study.
 This study identified policies and investments that can help accelerate the adoption of electric vehicles across our region.
 This effort will support communities and ensure a high quality of life for residents, like the region’s other essential services and infrastructure — Metro Transit's bus and rail system, Metro Mobility, Transit Link, wastewater treatment services, regional parks, planning, affordable housing, highways and more.

 We are laying the groundwork for electrification by studying the technical background and supportive actions regional partners can take, the investment needed to build and run a charging system, the positive impacts on climate change and public health, and the hurdles we face in adopting the technology.